-Eligibility for entry to the programme may also be considered on the basis of mature years in which case a minimum age of twenty-one years on the 1st January of the proposed year of entry will apply.
+Eligibility for entry to the programme may also be considered on the basis of mature years in which case a minimum age of twenty-three years on the 1st January of the proposed year of entry will apply.
 In general, applicants will be considered on the basis of academic aptitude and relevant work experience.
 An interview may form part of the selection procedure.

-- The degree is composed of a number of courses which are given at three levels.
-Level 1 is composed of eight courses which are offered at the commencement of the degree programme.
-These are followed by Level 2 courses.
-Level 3 courses are taken in the final stages of the degree programme. - Courses are taken individually.
+- The degree is composed of a number of courses, which are given at three levels/stages.
+Level/Stage 1 is offered at the commencement of the degree programme.
+On completion of Level/Stage 1, a Diploma is awarded.
+These are followed by Level/Stage 2 courses.
+Level/Stage 3 courses are taken in the final stages of the degree programme. - Courses are taken individually.
 The pass mark in each course is 40% and no compensation is allowed.
 The award of a pass mark in a course is subject to the additional regulations concerning continuous assessment and project-based courses. - A student may not repeat any examination that the student has already passed.
 A student is deemed to have completed his/her degree requirements as soon as all required courses have been passed. - 4.
-Where a mark is given for course work in a subject, a pass mark will not be awarded for the subject unless at least 35% is attained in the written examination in that subject. - 5.
-Progression from level to level: Progress from Level 1 to Level 2 is conditional on the satisfactory completion of all courses under Level 1.
-Progress from Level 2 to Level 3 is conditional on the satisfactory completion of all courses under Level 2.
+Where a mark is given for course work in a subject, a pass mark will not be awarded for the subject unless at least 35% is attained in the written examination in that subject. - Progression from level to level: Progress from Level/Stage 1 to Level/Stage 2 is conditional on the satisfactory completion of all courses under Level/Stage 1.
+Progress from Level/Stage 2 to Level/Stage 3 is conditional on the satisfactory completion of all courses under Level/Stage 2.
 The Programme Committee may waive this rule in exceptional circumstances. - 6.
-Exemptions from Level 1 may be permitted at the discretion of the Programme Committee, in the case of holders of an equivalent qualification from an acceptable academic institution (as per approved Faculty lists) or on the basis of significant relevant work experience.
+Exemptions from Level 1 may be permitted at the discretion of the Programme Committee, in the case of holders of an equivalent qualification from an acceptable academic or on the basis of significant relevant work experience.